Stewie154/Redux-To-Do-List/README.md

 			* selected (boolean)
 			* items (array of current to do items)
 	* Display pre built component with data from redux store
+		* create necessary actions & reducers for all lists
 	* Add state to redux store for selected list
 	* Add 'back / all lists' button opposite 'Clear To-Do list' button
 	* Clicking the 'back / all lists' button to take user back to list of lists (deselect selected list)